What is the School Council?

 What do School Councillors do?

 To make sure they know exactly what the children in our school think, the school councillors use suggestion boxes to gather information and work on canvassing the opinions of pupils.
-They have worked on their vision statement for the school council, took photographs of the outdoor area to support the development of our school grounds and are currently involved in plans for setting up a Healthy Schools Tuck Shop.
+They have worked on their ‘vision statement’ for the school council and have also taken photographs of the outdoor area to support the development of our school grounds.

 Minutes of the School Council Meetings